 These three services have become so ubiquitous that the value of a taxi medallion (the official license necessary to own a yellow cab) plummeted from several hundred thousand dollars to well under half that amount in recent years.
 All three are accessible through apps one downloads to a smartphone.
 With Lyft and Uber, you key in your pick-up and drop-off locations and receive a price for the ride.
 They are often cheaper than a taxi, though when “surge pricing” takes effect, rates can increase threefold.
 The credit card that you register when you get the app is charged for the ride; no tipping necessary.

 Believe it or not, New York is a great bicycling city.
-Already the number of designated bike routes and lanes, including some major protected bike lanes painted green and with their own traffic signals, has mushroomed under Mayor Bloomberg—part of his vision for a more sustainable transportation network.
+The city provides a number of designated bike routes and lanes, including some major protected bike lanes painted green, divided from traffic by parked cars, and with their own traffic signals.

-In 2013, it got even better with the city’s rollout of the Citibike system (http://citibikenyc.com).
+And thanks to the Citibike system (http://citibikenyc.com) anyone can easily get around on two wheels.
 Following the successful examples set by cities like Paris, Montreal, and Washington D.C., the city’s program charges $12 a day ($24 for three days), with unlimited free trips that clock in at less than 30 minutes (beyond that, a half-hourly rate kicks in).
 The freestanding, solar-powered racks dot many streets across the five boroughs, each holding around a dozen sturdy bikes outfitted with lights and tough tires.
 It’s been a huge success.

-For a current map of the ever-expanding city bike-lane network, visit the NYC DOT webpage at www.nyc.gov, or www.nycbikemaps.com.
+For a current map of the ever-expanding city bike-lane network, visit www.nycbikemaps.com.
 Alas, helmets are not provided at these stands; it’s a smart idea to bring your own.

-In 2017 and 2018, new ferry services debuted to take passengers between Wall Street, East 34th Street in Manhattan, several stops off the FDR Drive and the Lower East Side and a number of different parts of the Bronx, Brooklyn, Astoria, Queens, and Roosevelt Island.
-The cost is the same as the subway ($2.75) and for those traveling to areas of the very edges of the city, this method of travel is convenient, and very scenic.
+In recent years, new ferry services debuted to take passengers between Wall Street, East 34th Street in Manhattan, several stops off the FDR Drive and the Lower East Side, and a number of different parts of the Bronx, Brooklyn, Astoria, Queens, and Roosevelt Island.
+The cost is the same as the subway ($2.75) and for those traveling to the very edges of the city, this method of travel is convenient, and very scenic.
 To see the routes, go to www.ferry.nyc.